Generation of minimum energy entangled states: The unitary transformation approach

 A similar procedure can be implemented by applying on system $B$ a local unitary operator $U_B$ acting on system $B$ analogously to how $U_A$ acts on system $A$~\footnote{Indeed, the operator $U_B$ acts as $U_A$ on the first $N_A$ levels of system $B$, while leaving unvaried the others.} and then using a CNOT gate, $U_{G_B}$, defined analogously to $U_{G_A}$ by reversing the role of qudits $A$ and $B$, i.e.,

 In this case, the final unitary operator is given by $\tilde{U}_B = U_{G_B} U_B$.
 We remark that, contrarily to $U_S$ (or its modified form for target states orthogonal to $\ket{E_0}$, detailed in Appendix~\ref{sec:APPUnitaryOperatorConstruction}), the operators $\tilde{U}_A$ and $\tilde{U}_B$ do not allow to move from $\ket{E_0}$ to any other state .
-In fact, by construction only states such as those of Eq.~\eqref{eq:TargetStates} can be obtained (also here the procedure should be modified in the case of target states orthogonal to $\ket{E_0}$).
+In fact, by construction, only states such as those of Eq.~\eqref{eq:TargetStates} can be obtained (also here the procedure should be modified in the case of target states orthogonal to $\ket{E_0}$).

 The implementation of $\tilde{U}_A$ and $\tilde{U}_B$ in quantum circuits is expected to be largely simplified by the fact that they are given in terms of simple two-level local rotations and a local change of phase on a subsystem, and, subsequently, of a generalized CNOT gate on the total system.

-Moreover, the provided decompositions of the three unitary operators are given in terms of operators that never lower the energy of system $S$.
+We finally observe that the decompositions of the three unitary operators provided in this section are given in terms of operators that never lower the energy of system $S$.
 This could be useful towards an efficient implementation of these operators since the apparatus implementing the unitary operators never has to recover energy from system $S$ during the process.
+Moreover, we remark that these unitary protocols can be used even if the starting state $\rho$ is not exactly the ground state $\ket{E_0}$ but a good approximation of it, i.e., such that the fidelity $F(\rho,\dyad{E_0})$ is very near one, where the fidelity for two arbitrary states $\sigma $ and $\dyad{\varphi} $, in the case when at least one of them is pure, is equal to $F=\ev{\sigma}{\varphi}$.
+Indeed, one can easily check that for any suitable unitary operator $ U$ generating the requested state $U\ket{E_0}$, the final fidelity is equal to the initial one since $F(U\rho U^\dagger,U\dyad{E_0}U^\dagger)=F(\rho,\dyad{E_0})$.